Preference Robust Ordinal Priority Approach with Preference Elicitation under Incomplete Information for Multi-Attribute Robust Ranking and Selection: Introduction

-Classical research is mainly based on the weights and utility functions obtained through sophisticated heuristic methods with complete information assumption, which means one can always elicit precise weights and utility functions with collected data \citep{A17}.
-If DM can provide all the necessary information to resolve MADM problems, the prior (sophisticated) methods based on precise data are advisable.
+Classical research is mainly based on the weights and utility functions obtained through sophisticated heuristic methods with complete information assumption, which means one can always elicit precise weights and utility functions from collected data \citep{A17}.
+If DM can provide all the necessary information to resolve MARS problems, the prior (sophisticated) methods based on precise data are advisable.
 However, challenges arise when the information is incomplete in specifying the weights and utility functions \citep{G.X.Z24}.
-Correspondingly, there are two different sources of uncertainty that can plague a MADM problem arising from incomplete information: parameter uncertainty and preference uncertainty \citep{L.S21}.
+Correspondingly, there are two different sources of uncertainty that can plague a MARS problem arising from incomplete information: parameter uncertainty and preference uncertainty \citep{L.S21}.
 In parameter uncertainty, the DM is unaware of the exact nature of the model parameters influencing their decision, a common issue in collecting alternative performance.
-Preference uncertainty occurs when a decision must be made but the DM's preferences regarding trade-offs among different incomparable outcomes are not completely determined, which is typical in eliciting the utility functions for alternative performance and weights for experts and attributes.
+Preference uncertainty occurs when a decision must be made but the preferences of DMs regarding trade-offs among incomparable outcomes are not completely determined, which is typical in eliciting the utility functions for alternative performance and weights for experts and attributes.
 This preference uncertainty in the utility structure, referred to as utility preference ambiguity in decision science literature, is an endogenous uncertainty that arises from variability, contradiction, and diﬀiculties in accurately defining preferences with incomplete information \citep{H.Z.X.Z24}.
-In addition to these uncertainties, it is essential to acknowledge the model misspecifications resulting from the simplified approximations used in decision-making models.
-Each model is a simplification or approximation intended to clarify or improve the understanding of some specific underlying phenomenon.
 Overall, the above uncertain situations with incomplete information have general implications in the contexts characterized by time constraints, inadequate data, and limited domain knowledge and cognitive burden of experts \citep{Z.K.Y.Z.D23}.